Bulgaria hunts for mystery pilot who flew across several countries

 The pilot is then believed to have landed near the Black Sea, after briefly crossing into Serbia and Romania.

-The 60-year-old aircraft was finally found with its engine still warm on the runway of a private airport in the northeast area of Buhovtsi.
+The 60-year-old aircraft was finally found on the runway of a private airport in the northeast area of Buhovtsi.
 It was covered by a tarpaulin and there was no trace of the crew.

 The suspicious aircraft had no flight plan, had deactivated its transponders and did not respond to radio messages or visual signals, Bulgaria's defence ministry said in a statement.

-The Beechcraft plane was also tracked and escorted by Hungarian and Romanian fighter jets.
+The Beechcraft plane was intercepted by four Hungarian and Romanian fighter jets then escorted until it entered Bulgarian airspace.

-Bulgarian defence minister Dragomir Zakov told reporters that the aircraft "did not represent a threat at any time".
+Bulgarian defence minister Dragomir Zakov told reporters that Bulgaria didn't send up fighter jets to intercept as the aircraft "did not represent a threat at any time."

 "It was flying at a very low altitude and with low speed, which makes interception by fighters difficult," he added.